 Alert

-A confirmed case of paralytic poliomyelitis was identified in July of 2022 in Rockland County, New York in an unvaccinated adult.
-No new cases have been detected since that time.
-Wastewater surveillance in Rockland, Orange, Nassau, and Sullivan Counties and New York City showed genetically related poliovirus circulating between April 2022 and February 2023, indicating other asymptomatic or non-paralytic polio cases in these New York counties.
+A confirmed case of paralytic poliomyelitis was identified in July 2022 in Rockland County, New York in an unvaccinated adult.
+Wastewater surveillance detected genetically related poliovirus between April 2022 and February 2023 in New York, suggesting the presence of other asymptomatic or non-paralytic polio cases.
 Poliovirus can spread where vaccination rates are low.

 Polio